 How big are the giant sequoias?
-In Latin they are called Sequoiadendron giganteum, but there is only one word in the English language that captures the grandeur of these arbors — ginormous.
+In Latin they are called Sequoiadendron giganteum, but only one word in the English language captures the grandeur of these arbors — ginormous.
 These trees are huge!
 Regular trees look like saplings standing next to them.
 Volume-wise, these are the largest species of trees in the world.
 Many of the Sequoias are a thousand years old and more than twenty feet across.

 Update: Trail of 100 Giants closed after a giant sequoia fell across the trail in September of 2011.
 The trail has reopened, but may be different than the depiction above.